I am new to the center. What classes should I take?

 Please feel free to ask any questions whatsoever about what we do at the centre.
 At first it may seem like there is a lot of complicated ritual, but it doesn’t take long to start to become familiar with the basics.

-Why does the resident teacher have “Ven.” in front of her name?
+Why does a nun or monk have “Ven.” in front of her/his name?

-“Ven.” stands for “Venerable”, and is a title that we offer as a sign of respect to those who are ordained monks or nuns.
+“Ven.” stands for “Venerable”, and is a title that we offer as a sign of respect to those who are ordained.

 Logistics and practicalities